Skip to Content

 Vial of sake at a restaurant in Kyoto

-Wadachi offers many dishes on their menu ranging in price from about JPY 400-700.
+Wadachi offers many dishes on their menu.
 At the time of our visit, they offered two specialties – chicken karaage (Japanese fried chicken, pictured below) and duck marinated with white miso and green onion.

 We ordered the chicken karaage and the deep-fried breaded oysters to go with a few rounds of sake.
 Everything was delicious.